 In an interview with Comicbook.com writer Beau DeMayo was asked about the decision of making Nightmare of the Wolf an anime, and she replied,

 “The Witcher world] is a massive canvas, and I actually started out my career working as an assistant and executive at Disney in animation, and it was there where I first got my job in the industry,” DeMayo explained.
 So I was aware when Lauren came and asked me to write [the film] what we could do in animation that you cannot do in live-action.“

-She further elaborated how the anime film will change The Witcher world and how an anime film will tell a better story in Nightmare of the wolf,
+She further elaborated on how the anime film will change The Witcher world and how an anime film will tell a better story in Nightmare of the Wolf,

 “There is not necessarily always parity between those two mediums.
 There are things that you can animate in an animated form that will look so amazing, so badass, that if you did it in live-action, it’s just going to look goofy or it’s just going to register as a little false to the human eye.“